ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 6. Then, under **Resources**, choose **Specific resources**.
 Pick **Resource Type** as attribute and specify **namespace** as value.
 Add another attribute and configure **Resource Name** as **YOUR_INITIALS-e2esec** (the same value as in step 1).
 Click **Review**, then **Continue**.
 7. Select the **VPCzone** you created earlier from the list.
 Then use **Add** and **Continue** to get to the last step of the dialog.
 Mark the **Enforcement** as **Report-only**.
 Thereafter, **Create** the rule.

+Be aware that CBR zones and rules are deployed asynchronously.
+It may take up to few minutes for them to become active (eventually consistent).
+{: note}

 ## Test the rule and its enforcement modes
 {: #cbr-security-in-action}